atzolad/underpin_notification_dashboard/README.md

 This is the Admin dashboard to update the settings for the Underpin Notification Service.

+The Dashboard is a FLASK APP backend which connects to a dashboard html template located in the templates directory.

+The dashboard is secured using Google Oauth.
+Users will need to login to their google accounts to access.
+Because of the nature of Google Oauth, an additional allowed_users parameter exists in the env file to specify which google users have access.

 It is designed so that a non-technical user can adjust the settings used by the notification service without requiring code.

 Can Add/Remove/Edit Customers and Products as well as edit the email template that the notifications are based on.